 Be sure that you're at a stop for the line that you want to take.
 At larger stops, which have multiple platforms, look for signs that indicate boat numbers and direction of travel (e.g., No. 1 toward San Marco or Piazzale Roma).

-Another (and more expensive) option is to buy a VeniceConnected pass, which offers additional services such as city museums and public toilets.
+Another (and more expensive) option is to buy a Venezia Unica city pass (tourist version), which offers additional services such as city museums and public toilets.

 (At larger ACTV stations, you may also see green ticket readers.
 These are "read-only" devices that let you check how many trips are left on your ticket.
 They won't deduct a fare or validate your ticket for your current trip.)

-If you don't have a ticket and there's no booth or machine at the ACTV stop, request a ticket from the marinaio (sailor) immediately after boarding the water bus to avoid a large fine.
+If you don't have a ticket and there's no booth or machine at the ACTV stop, read this and proceed at your own risk.

 Look for a boat timetable near the ticket reader.

 Be sure to enter the waiting area (not the exit, which is usually marked with a red-and-white "no entry" symbol).

 ACTV platforms float up and down with the tides, which means the platform and the boat are on the same level.
 This makes water buses easier to board than water taxis, especially if you're traveling with a wheelchair, stroller, or wheeled suitcase.

 When the water bus arrives, stay behind the yellow line until disembarking passengers are off the boat and the sailor indicates that you can board.
 (Venetians may be given priority at busy stations.)